Free: Healthy Freezer Meals Recipe EbookGet It Now

 - Milk – I prefer to make my own unsweetened almond milk, but you can use store-bought almond milk, coconut milk (in the carton or can), hemp milk, or regular dairy milk.

-- Greek Yogurt – I use plain full-fat Greek yogurt.
+- Greek Yogurt – I use plain full-fat Greek yogurt, but if you want a sweeter kick, try almond milk ice cream.
 You could use flavored yogurt for extra sweetness.
 For a paleo, Whole30, vegan, and dairy-free option, substitute avocado.
 (I do this for my keto smoothie recipe and I promise you won’t taste it!)

 See below for more variations!